david-yz-liu/memory-viz/memory-viz/README.md

 #### Viewing Jest SVG snapshots

-To easily view the Jest SVG snapshots, open the file `memory-viz/src/tests/__snapshots__/snapshot.html` and select the snapshot outputs with the `*.snap` extension:
+To easily view the Jest SVG snapshots, open the file `memory-viz/src/tests/__snapshots__/snapshot.html` and select the snapshot outputs with the `*.snap` extension.